-- d) The programme includes formative assessment to support learning. - e) There is a satisfactory written programme assessment strategy for the programme as a whole and there are satisfactory module assessment strategies for any of its constituent modules.24 - f) Sample assessment instruments, tasks, marking schemes and related evidence have been provided for each award-stage assessment and indicate that the assessment is likely to be valid and reliable. - g) There are sound procedures for the moderation of summative assessment results. - h) The provider only puts forward an enrolled learner for certification for a particular award for which a programme has been validated if they have been specifically assessed against the standard for that award.25
+- f) Sample assessment instruments, tasks, marking schemes and related evidence have been provided for each award-stage assessment and indicate that the assessment is likely to be valid and reliable. - g) There are sound procedures for the moderation of summative assessment results. - h) The provider only puts forward an enrolled learner for certification for a particular award for which a programme has been validated if they have been specifically assessed against the standard for that award.25

-Satisfactory Comment

-(yes, no,
+Satisfactory (yes, no, Comment

 partially)

-Yes Bachelor of Arts in Legal Studies
+Yes Bachelor of Laws (Hons)